ItsAminZamani/itsaminzamani.github.io/content/_index.md

 +++

-My name is Amin Zamani, which is written in Persian as امین زمانی .
-I was born in Isfahan, a city in Iran that is called "half the world," which means that this city has a lot of history.
-Some people in Isfahan knew me because I started the CreativeMornings Chapter of Isfahan.
-As a software engineer, most of my day is spent writing code and going to technical meetings.
-I'm passionate about microservices and cloud technologies.
-But this is just one part of my life.
-On the other hand, I'm an introvert who has a lot of philosophical books and loves Dostoevsky novels.
+I am Amin Zamani, and my name is written in Persian as امین زمانی.
+I was born in the city of Isfahan, which is known for its rich history.
+Some people in Isfahan may know me because I started the CreativeMornings chapter in the city.
+As a software engineer, I spend most of my days writing code and attending technical meetings.
+I am passionate about microservices and cloud technologies.
+However, this is only one part of my life.
+In my personal life, I am an introvert who enjoys reading philosophical books and the novels of Dostoevsky.